meeb/bandcampsync/README.md

 `bandcamp_item_id.txt` is a special file created in each item directory and it contains the Bandcamp item ID as an integer.
-This file is used by BandcampSync to track which media items have already been downloaded.
+This file is used by BandcampSync to track which media items have already been downloaded, when an ignores file is not being used.
 You can rename the artist or album directories, but do not delete the `bandcamp_item_id.txt` file or the media item will be redownloaded the next time `bandcampsync` is run.

 The `bandcamp_item_id.txt` file method of tracking what items are synchronised also means you can also use media managers such as Lidarr to rename artist,